statechannels/nitro-protocol/docs/adjudicator/transition-rules.md

 **Channel setup**
 Participants must

-- exchange some initial commitments
+- exchange some initial states
 - ensure the channel is funded
-- begin execution of the application by exchanging further commitments
+- begin execution of the application by exchanging further states

 **Cooperative channel closing**
-If a participant signs a commitment with `isFinal = true`, then in a cooperative channel-closing procedure the other players can countersign that commitment \(with turnNum still changing appropriately\).
-Once a full set of `n` such commitments exists \(this set is known as a **finalization proof**\) any player may use it to finalize the channel on-chain.
+If a participant signs a state with `isFinal = true`, then in a cooperative channel-closing procedure the other players can countersign that state \(with turnNum still changing appropriately\).
+Once a full set of `n` such states exists \(this set is known as a **finalization proof**\) any player may use it to finalize the channel on-chain.

 In Nitro, the existence of this possibility is relied on \(counterfactually\) to close a channel off-chain.